Rezo: Early life and education

 According to his own information, Rezo studied computer science at the Technical University of Dortmund and graduated in 2016 with a Master of Science.
-He has named Aachen as his place of residence.
+He currently resides in Aachen.

 Career

-Since September 2012, Rezo has had his own channel on YouTube, with almost 1.6 million users as of 2019 which is mostly about music, including his own performances, as covers, mashups or remixes.
-On his second channel Rezo ja lol ey he usually jokes and converses with other YouTubers about line-ups, bizarre chat messages or hate comments.
+Since September 2012, Rezo has had his own channel on YouTube, with almost 1.75 million users as of 2019 which is mostly about music, including his own performances, as covers, mashups or remixes.
+On his second channel Rezo ja lol ey, he usually jokes and converses with other YouTubers about line-ups, bizarre chat messages or hate comments.

 In 2018, he created an ensemble cast music video of Hall of Fame (song) with 100 YouTube creators to celebrate having reached a million subscribers.

-On 18 May 2019, one week before the 2019 European Parliament election, Rezo published under his second YouTube channel Rezo ja lol eyWie im alten Ägypten - AKK reagiert auf Anti-CDU-Video von Rezo, n-tv vom 23.
-Mai 2019. a 54-minute video named "Die Zerstörung der CDU", which literally means "The destruction of/by the CDU", in which he said that essential political positions, especially of the parties CDU/CSU and SPD, are destroying "our lives and our future".
+On 18 May 2019, one week before the 2019 European Parliament election, Rezo published under his second YouTube channel Rezo ja lol ey a 54-minute video named "Die Zerstörung der CDU", which literally means "The destruction of/by the CDU", in which he said that essential political positions, especially of the parties CDU/CSU and SPD, are destroying "our lives and our future".
 The 55-minute video, with a list of 247 references and citations of scientific literature, accused the governing conservative alliance for a range of unsustainable policies such as inactivity in politics of global warming, making politics for the rich, war and internet censorship.
 He explicitly warned against voting for the right-wing populist AfD, as they would "only make the world worse".
 Towards the end, he stated: "You always say that young people should be political, in which case you have to get to grips with it when they think your politics are shit".
-His video went viral, received more than 13 million views within the first eleven days and triggered a broad social debate.
+His video went viral, receiving more than 13 million views within the first eleven days and triggered a broad social debate.
 On 24 May 2019, two days ahead of the vote, Rezo was joined by more than 90 known bloggers in a three-minute followup video entitled A Statement of 90+ Youtubers which summarized the statements of the first video.
 They asked voters not to back Angela Merkel's bloc or the SPD, because of their politics of global warming.